-One day your clematis vine is thriving and ready to flower.
-The next day it’s withering before your eyes.
+One day your clematis vine is thriving and ready to flower; the next day it’s withering before your eyes.
 What happened?
-Chances are it’s a fairly common fungus that affects clematis plants, called clematis wilt.
+Chances are, it’s been hit by a fairly common fungus that affects clematis plants, called clematis wilt.
 Clematis wilt can kill the entire top of your clematis vine, but the roots should still survive.
-Here's how to identify this quick spreading disease and what you can do about it.
+If you identify the problem and act quickly you'll increase the chances of your plant recovering.

-Clematis wilt is spread by spores that probably remained in the area on the debris of last year's vines, or possibly were blown in on the wind, from another nearby clematis plant.
-Like most fugal diseases, it is more prevalent in damp or humid weather.
-If your clematis vine is thick and tangled and remains wet well into the day, it will be even more prone to attack.
+Clematis wilt is spread by spores that likely remained in the area on the debris of last year's vines or possibly were carried by the wind from another nearby clematis plant.
+Like most fungal diseases, it is more prevalent during damp or humid weather.
+When clematis vines are thick and tangled and remain wet well into the day they are at increased risk for the disease.

 Once affected, the plant begins to die back because the fungus cuts off its vascular, or circulatory, system and no water can be carried through the plant.
 Left untreated, clematis wilt will spread throughout the plant and can kill a heavily infested plant.

-The good news is that clematis plants can recover from wilt, because it does not attack their root system.
-However, the bad news is that you can lose the entire top growth of your vine, during flowering time.
+The good news is that clematis plants can recover from wilt because it does not attack their root system.
+The bad news is that you can lose the entire top growth of your vine, often during flowering time.

 To give your clematis the best chance of surviving clematis wilt, at the first sign of withering or drying, cut the affected stems back to ground level.
 It sounds severe, but it can save your plant.
-Dispose of the cuttings somewhere other than the compost.
+Dispose of the cuttings rather than composting them.

 If you wish to use a preventative fungicide, sulfur is recommended.
-Spray in the spring, when new growth first appears.
+Treat the plants in the spring, when new growth first appears.